myIR, payments and more

 What it is

-Minimum family tax credit is a payment made to families with dependent children aged 18 or younger, so they have a minimum income of $437 a week after tax.
+Minimum family tax credit is a payment made to families with dependent children aged 18 or younger, so they have a minimum income each week after tax.

 Who can get it